tnakamot/sbt-cc/examples/simple-c/README.md

 They are defined as case classes and take one `name` argument.
 The name will be finally used as the file name of the target.

-To tell CxxPlugin to generate an executable "hello", set `ccTargets` setting as shown below:
+To tell CcPlugin to generate an executable "hello", set `ccTargets` setting as shown below:

     Compile / ccTargets := ListSet(helloExe),